 We account for employee share-based compensation costs in accordance with Statement of Financial Accounting Standards ("SFAS") No. 123R, "Share-Based Payment" ("SFAS 123R") and apply the provisions of Staff Accounting Bulletin No. 107, "Share-Based Payment" ("SAB 107").
 We utilize the Black-Scholes option pricing model to estimate the grant date fair value of employee share-based compensatory awards, which requires the input of highly subjective assumptions, including expected volatility and expected life.
-Historical and implied volatility were used in estimating the fair value of our sharebased awards, while the expected life for our options was estimated to be five years based on historical trends since our initial public offering.
-Further, as required under SFAS 123R, we now estimate forfeitures for share-based compensation.
+Historical and implied volatilities were used in estimating the fair value of our share-based awards, while the expected life for our options was estimated to be five years based on historical trends since our initial public offering.
+Further, as required under SFAS 123R, we now estimate forfeitures for share-based awards that are not expected to vest.
+Changes in these inputs and assumptions can materially affect the measure of estimated fair value of our share-based compensation.
 We charge the estimated fair value to earnings on a straight-line basis over the vesting period of the underlying awards, which is generally four years for our stock option and deferred stock unit awards and up to two years for our employee stock purchase plan.

 The Black-Scholes option pricing model was developed for use in estimating the fair value of traded options that have no vesting restrictions and are fully transferable.
-As our stock option and employee stock purchase plan awards have characteristics that differ significantly from traded options, and as changes in the subjective assumptions can materially affect the estimated value, our estimate of fair value may not accurately represent the value assigned by a third party in an arms-length transaction.
+As our stock option and employee stock purchase plan awards have characteristics that differ significantly from traded options and as changes in the subjective assumptions can materially affect the estimated value, our estimate of fair value may not accurately represent the value assigned by a third party in an arms'-length transaction.
 There currently is no market-based mechanism to verify the reliability and accuracy of the estimates derived from the Black-Scholes option pricing model or other allowable valuation models, nor is there a means to compare and adjust the estimates to actual values.
 While our estimate of fair value and the associated charge to earnings materially affects our results of operations, it has no impact on our cash position.